 To enable a timely and complete review of a proposal for a community garden, a detailed site plan is required.
-This plan forms a substantial portion of the information used to determine whether or not to permit a community garden.
+This plan forms a substantial portion of the information used to determine eligibility of a community garden.
 Establishment of the community garden must be in compliance with the approved plan.
-The plan may or may not be professionally drawn but, it all cases, it must be legible, drawn to scale and contain the following information:
+The plan may or may not be professionally drawn but must be legible, drawn to scale and contain the following:

-- Location of proposed garden beds (Draw out how many garden beds you wish to have) - Location of existing property lines - General location of existing structures (buildings, play structures, etc.) - General location of existing landscape features (planting beds, trees, pathways, benches, lighting, fencing, parking areas, etc.) - General location of any existing watercourses (streams, rivers, etc.) - Distances between existing property lines, existing structures and existing landscape features - Dimensions of the proposed garden area (where you will be planting) - Dimensions and location of any proposed fencing, composting bins, small garden sheds or greenhouses, pathways or other similar features to be installed in support of the proposed community garden - Location of the proposed water source - Please note what area will be used as a "Common Area" for all to garden and use.
+- Location of proposed garden beds (Show how many garden beds you want) - Location of existing property lines - General location of existing structures (buildings, play structures, etc.) - General location of existing landscape features (planting beds, trees, pathways, benches, lighting, fencing, parking areas, etc.) - General location of any existing watercourses (streams, rivers, etc.) - Distances between existing property lines, structures and landscape features - Dimensions of the proposed garden area (where you will be planting) - Dimensions and location of any proposed fencing, composting bins, small garden sheds or greenhouses, pathways or other similar features to be installed in support of the proposed community garden - Location of the proposed water source - Please note what area will be used as a "Common Area" for all to garden and use.

-Section 6: Operating the Community Garden
+Section 7: Operating the Community Garden